dspeterson/dory/doc/detailed_config.md

 deleted, starting with the oldest, until their combined size no longer exceeds the maximum.
 The default value is 8192.
-* `--discard_report_bad_msg_prefix_size N`: Maximum bad message prefix size in bytes to write to discard report available from Bruce's web interface.
+* `--discard_report_bad_msg_prefix_size N`: Maximum bad message prefix size in bytes to write to discard report available from Dory's web interface.
 The default value is 256.
 * `--topic_autocreate`: Enable automatic topic creation.
 For this to work, the brokers must be configured with `auto.create.topics.enable=true`.